Electric-Coin-Company/zashi-android/docs/Architecture.md

  * build-info-lib — Collects information from the build environment (e.g. Git SHA, Git commit count) and compiles them into the application.
 Can also be used for injection of API keys or other secrets.
  * ui-lib — User interface that the user interacts with.
 This contains 99% of the UI code, along with localizations, icons, and other assets.
  * preference
-     * preference-api-lib — Multiplatform interfaces for key-value storage of preferences
+     * preference-api-lib — Multiplatform interfaces for key-value storage of preferences.
-     * preference-impl-android-lib — Android-specific implementation for preference storage
+     * preference-impl-android-lib — Android-specific implementation for preference storage.
- * test-lib — Provides common test utilities
+ * test-lib — Provides common test utilities.